JimmyErickson/JimmyEricksonWebsite/README.md

 This is the repository for my personal portfolio website!
-I used Javascript with React library and publicly available components, as well as some simple ones of my own.
+I used Javascript with the React library and publicly available components, as well as some simple ones of my own.